micahlmartin/NodeJsStart/README.md

 - coffeescript
 - coffeelint

+### Configure coffeescript to compile within sublime
-To edit your coffeescript build package go to `Sublime Text 2 -> Preferences -> Browse Packages` and open the file `CoffeeScript.sublime-build`.
+To edit your coffeescript build package, on your menu go to `Sublime Text 2 -> Preferences -> Browse Packages` and open the file `CoffeeScript.sublime-build`.
 Replace it's contents with the following: